jonahgcarpenter/aishoppinglist/README.md

-# AI Shopping List Web App
+# AI Shopping List Web App - in Progress

 This is a simple web application that takes a user's preferences and uses OpenAI to create a personalized shopping list.